reyestech/Splunk-Ransomware/README.md

 Pictures 1.8 <br />
 <img src="https://i.imgur.com/n84XtbJ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
-</b> </b>

-Ransomware 202: (Pictures 1.9-2.1) <br />
+## Ransomware 202: (Pictures 1.9-2.1)
 What fully qualified domain name (FQDN) does the Cerber ransomware attempt to direct the user to during its encryption phase? <br />
 Let's add a DNS filter to our query: "stream: DNS."
-- <b> We can use your IP address from 200 as the source IP.
+- We can use your IP address from 200 as the source IP.
-- <b> Enter Search: index=botsv1 sourcetype=stream:DNS src_ip=192.168.250.100
+- Enter Search: index=botsv1 sourcetype=stream:DNS src_ip=192.168.250.100
-- <b> At this point, we see too many entries.
+- At this point, we see too many entries.
 We can start adding filters to the legitimate DNS requests.
 By using the "NOT query="
-- <b>We can add Queries to requests that could be for .local, .arpa, or standard websites.
+- We can add Queries to requests that could be for .local, .arpa, or standard websites.
 We see the IP addresses used, such as Microsoft's MSN. </b>
-- <b> You can use Google to compare & contrast requests you can add.
+- You can use Google to compare & contrast requests you can add.
-- <b> We can add "| table dest_ip _time query" to show the FQDNs for easier reading.
+- We can add "| table dest_ip _time query" to show the FQDNs for easier reading.
-- <b> I saw a suspicious FQDN.
+- I saw a suspicious FQDN.
 I opened it and found our suspect.
-- <b> Now that we had what we were looking for, I opened the event and had the attacker's information, date, and event time.
+- Now that we had what we were looking for, I opened the event and had the attacker's information, date, and event time.
-- <b> I will save this Search and take a screenshot for future use.
+- I will save this Search and take a screenshot for future use.
-- <b> Enter Search: index=botsv1 sourcetype=stream:DNS src_ip=192.168.250.100 NOT query=*.local NOT query=*.arpa  NOT query=*.microsoft.com NOT query=*.msn.com NOT query=*.info query=*.*| table dest_ip _time query
+- Enter Search: index=botsv1 sourcetype=stream:DNS src_ip=192.168.250.100 NOT query=*.local NOT query=*.arpa  NOT query=*.microsoft.com NOT query=*.msn.com NOT query=*.info query=*.*| table dest_ip _time query
-- <b> Answer: cerberhhyed5frqa.xmfir0.win
+- Answer: cerberhhyed5frqa.xmfir0.win

 Pictures 1.9 <br />
 <img src="https://i.imgur.com/erNw6mo.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>